 This machine is right for the soft or delicate floor as a result of the tires are minor compared to the tracks.

-This is a small bulldozer often known as a compact bulldozer – a mini dozer used for tasks that requires the extra mobility and flexibility than additional massive equipment.
+This is a small bulldozer often known as a compact bulldozer used for tasks that require extra mobility and flexibility than additional massive equipment.

 Its small dimension can perform excellently in all kinds of tasks that require tasks corresponding to grading and clearing lots.